This post may contain affiliate links. Please see my disclosure policy for details.

 I paid with my own pennies but I want to thank Helen and the wonderful team at Puzzlewood for letting me take these self-portrait photos for my blog, I had the most magical time!

 The history of Puzzlewood in the Forest of Dean

 Aside from featuring in films and TV shows, Puzzlewood has an incredibly long history that spans back centuries!

 The unique rock formations here are known as Scowles and are thought to have been the result of erosion from millions of years ago.
 But, the first human activity in this ancient 14-acre woodland was by the Romans who used it for the mining of iron ore.

 For centuries, the mysterious rock formations, knarled trees, caves, and labyrinth of walking paths have amused visitors.
 Hence where Puzzlewood gets its awesome name!

 In the 19th-century, a local landowner laid down pathways for visitors and opened up Puzzlewood as a tourist attraction.
 It has remained relatively unchanged to this day.

-It is thought that this ancient woodland inspired J. R. R. Tolkien’s Middle Earth in both The Hobbit and Lord of the Rings.
+It is thought that this ancient woodland actually inspired J. R. R. Tolkien’s Middle Earth in both The Hobbit and Lord of the Rings.
 It’s easy to see why as it truly looks unworldly!